-Quality of writing (3) Composition & formatting attention to spelling, punctuation; sentence and paragraph structure and transitions that facilitate a logical than 5) with only minor problems with the Manuscript is poorly written, disorganized and difficult to read.
+Quality of writing (3) attention to spelling, punctuation; sentence and paragraph structure and transitions that facilitate a logical some typos and poor punctuation (less than 5) with only minor problems with the Manuscript is poorly written, disorganized and difficult to read.
 There are more than 5 typos or problems with punctuation.
-Referencing system consistent referencing system the text and in the reference list (would need some minor revisions for Fails to cite references or mixes up different referencing styles within the manuscript (not appropriate for publication).
+Referencing system need some minor revisions for Fails to cite references or mixes up different referencing styles within the manuscript (not appropriate for publication).